waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hypothesis: Trigger requires approaching from a specific direction (possibly from the water) or standing on a specific tile not yet hit.
 - Lessons Learned:
     - Pokedex Navigation: Alphabetical (A-Z).
 Suicune is after Sudowoodo.
     - Scripted vs Roaming: Suicune is scripted until Sighting 5.
-Pokedex AREA is the source of truth for the current sighting location.
+Pokedex AREA is the source of truth.
     - Menu Rule: If a menu check takes more than 3 turns, exit and use a tool or move on.
-- Milestones:
-    - Sighting 2 (Cianwood): Turn 20088.
-Fled.
-    - Eusine Battle (Cianwood): Turn 20110.
-Won.
-    - Clear Bell: Obtained Turn 21217.

 ## Tile Mechanics
 ### Route 42